 A short film narrated by Derek Jacobi that captures (with a little artistic licence), the composition of the 1723 Constitutions can be viewed on Vimeo or YouTube

-The book was based on Enlightenment foundations, values that lie at the core of modern Freemasonry in England and internationally.
+The Constitutions is based on Enlightenment foundations, values that lie at the core of modern Freemasonry in England and internationally.
 But the Constitutions and modern Freemasonry were not simply a product of the Enlightenment.
 They impacted upon it, not least as a vector for the transmission of Enlightenment principles globally.

 On the following pages we set out those principles, consider the people involved, and explore the context – the framework – within which their ideas were formed.
 And we discuss how the 1723 Constitutions evolved, not just in England, Ireland and Scotland, but in Europe, America, and elsewhere across the globe.
 Before you begin you may wish to read a short summary: The Main Takeaway.